 We have various tax returns under examination both in the U.S. and foreign jurisdictions.
-The most significant of these are in Denmark for the 2013 - 2015 tax years, South Korea for the 2011 - 2014 tax years, and the U.S. for the 2017 - 2018 tax years.
-In 2018, one of our subsidiaries in Denmark received an audit inquiry from the Danish tax authorities regarding transfer pricing and other related matters for the tax years 2013-2015.
-In Q2 2019, it received a proposed income adjustment of approximately \$1.7 million related to the 2013 tax year and on April 30, 2020, it received a proposed income adjustment of approximately \$5.2 million related to the 2014 tax year.
-We are currently responding to the proposed income adjustments and other information requests from the Danish tax authorities.
-In 2017, the Korean Branch of one of our subsidiaries received income tax assessment notices for \$9.3 million (KRW 11.3 billion) from the South Korea tax authorities.
+The most significant of these are in Denmark for the 2013 to 2015 tax years, South Korea for the 2011 to 2014 tax years, and the U.S. for the 2017 to 2018 tax years.
+In 2018, one of our subsidiaries in Denmark received an audit inquiry from the Danish tax authorities regarding transfer pricing and other related matters for the tax years 2013 to 2015.
+In the second quarter 2019, it received a proposed tax adjustment of approximately \$1.7 million (DKK 11.2 million) related to the 2013 tax year and on April 30, 2020, it received a proposed tax adjustment of approximately \$1.3 million (DKK 8.6 million) related to the 2014 tax year.
+We are responding to the proposed income adjustments and other information requests from the Danish tax authorities.
+In 2017, the Korean Branch of one of our subsidiaries received income tax assessment notices for \$9.4 million (KRW 11.3 billion) from the South Korea tax authorities.
 We believe that these assessments are without merit and are currently appealing the actions.
-On March 11, 2020, the U.S. Internal Revenue Service began the audit of our 2017 and 2018 tax years, and we are responding to their information requests.
+On March 11, 2020, the U.S. Internal Revenue Service began the audit of our 2017 and 2018 tax years, and we are currently responding to their information requests.